 Zoe and Jack will have to go undercover in this cult to try and retrieve all of the canisters of nerve gas.
 So when you read that, you expect some incredible fight and undercover scenes.
 When it begins to unfold, Zoe is working as a waitress, and Jack meets her where she’s waitressing and marries her.
 That will be how he gets her into this compound because it works: they don’t bring new women in unless they’re married to a man.

 They bring new men in, which is how Jack got him because he had previous relationships with one of the men in the cult.
 Anyways, they end up getting in there.
-Then you’ll learn the story of them trying to get the canisters and learning what they can, obtaining it, and coming back.
+Then you’ll learn the story of them trying to get the canisters, learning what they can, obtaining it, and coming back.

 This will be where my expectations and the book’s storyline split because when they start going undercover, they talk to each other, ensuring everyone knows their roles.
 So it’s a romance story about the two characters, not their capabilities, intelligence, or mission.
 I was expecting to see it incredible.
 Instead, I got a military romance story.